 Thanks to our specially designed technique, we can perform the entire heart bypass operation through small incisions in the chest.

 This is obviously great for the patient, because the normally opened chest can stay totally closed.
 Inside, a blocked blood vessel is bypassed by using a donor vessel, which is usually taken from around the same area.
 By using our special clips, the donor vessel is connected behind the blockage and is then opened, to allow blood to flow through the newly made path.
-The patient then only requires a short time to let the openings heal before they can get back to normal life.
+The only thing required by the patient is a short time to let the openings heal before going back to normal life.

 Search for a better bypass